 “Lauer looked awkward and unhappy next to her — a situation that Lauer himself had also diagnosed.
 He openly complained about her to NBC staffers and to [former executive producer Jim] Bell.”

 After Curry left, Lauer’s mean streak came out in full force.
-At one point, Lauer, Savannah Guthrie, and Al Roker interviewed the women’s Olympic rowing team about a rowing tradition which involves tossing a teammate in the water after a race.
+At one point, Lauer, Savannah Guthrie, and Al Roker interviewed the women’s Olympic rowing team about a rowing tradition that involves tossing a teammate in the water after a race.

 “The tradition here in New York is, you throw her in the Hudson River,” Lauer said.
 Roker fired back, “Which is different than our tradition, which is to throw one of us under the bus.”
 Ouch.

-That’s not the last time Lauer showed his true colors.
+Next: That wasn’t the last time Lauer showed his true colors.

-He dissed his new costar, too
+He dissed another co-star, too

 Page Six recently reported that Lauer threw Kelly under those same wheels.
 After disastrous segments with the cast of the rebooted Will & Grace and with Jane Fonda, A-list celebrities have run from appearing on Kelly’s segment.